U.S. – Mexico Relations

 Cost: $99.95 for all 3; $29.95 – 49.95 individually

 Curriculum type: Unit

 Academic subject area: History/Social Sciences

 States' Career Clusters: Marketing; Manufacturing; Government & Public Administration; Finance

-California Industry sector(s): Marketing, Sales, and Service; Manufacturing and Product Development; Finance and Business; Public Services
+California Industry sector(s): Marketing Sales and Service; Manufacturing and Product Development; Business and Finance; Public Services

 Duration: 21 days; 7 days each

 Level of Expertise for CTE: All